iesoretania/atica/README.md

   * [Twig], a template engine.
   * [Idiorm], a database toolkit.
   * [Bootstrap], a collection of HTML, CSS and JS design templates.
+  * [Select2], a jQuery based replacement for select boxes.
   * [TinyMCE], a WYSIWYG HTML editor.

 Special care has been taken to ensure that their respectives licenses are being respected.
 Should you find any uncompliance, don't hesitate